 As mentioned at the beginning, genetic testing allows a definitive diagnosis.
-Diagnosis can be made during pregnancy by chromosome analysis of cells obtained by amniocentesis or chorionic villus sampling (CVS).
+During pregnancy, diagnosis can be made by chromosome analysis of cells obtained by amniocentesis or chorionic villus sampling (CVS).

-The diagnosis can be confirmed after birth by chromosome analysis of tissue (skin) obtained from the affected baby.
+After birth, the diagnosis can be confirmed by chromosome analysis of tissue (skin) obtained from the affected baby.
 Triploidy cannot be diagnosed by chromosome microarray testing.

-The accuracy of non-invasive prenatal tests using cell-free fetal DNA in the diagnosis of triploidy is still being studied.
+The accuracy of non-invasive prenatal tests using cell-free fetal DNA in diagnosing triploidy is still being studied.

 Triploidy has been diagnosed in pregnancies that occur shortly after oral contraceptives are stopped or after long menstrual cycles.

-The disorder has been reported in conceptions that occurred after in vitro fertilization and in conceptions after a history of repeated miscarriages.
+The disorder has been reported in conceptions that occurred after in vitro fertilization and pictures after a history of repeated miscarriages.

 Prognosis and treatment of triploidy

-Most fetuses with triploidy do not survive to birth, sadly, triploidy is always fatal and there is no cure or treatment for the disease, and babies born live, most die within hours or days after birth.
+Most fetuses with triploidy do not survive to birth, sadly, triploidy is always fatal, and there is no cure or treatment for the disease, and babies born alive, most die within hours or days after birth.

 As mentioned above, almost all (more than 99%) of babies with triploidy are aborted or stillborn.

-Affected babies generally have multiple birth defects and severe growth restriction.
+Affected babies generally have multiple congenital disabilities and severe growth restrictions.

-Since there is no treatment for triploidy, palliative care is given if a baby survives to birth.
+Since there is no treatment for triploidy, palliative care is given if a baby survives birth.

 If triploidy is diagnosed during pregnancy, termination is often offered as an option due to additional health risks to the mother (pre-eclampsia, a life-threatening condition, or choriocarcinoma, a type of cancer).

-In the event that a mother decides to continue until the end of the pregnancy or until a miscarriage occurs, doctors will closely monitor her in case any of the conditions develop.
+If a mother decides to continue until the end of the pregnancy or until a miscarriage occurs, doctors will closely monitor her if any of the conditions develop.